-The governance/nominating committee assists our board in fulfilling its oversight responsibilities with respect to the management of risks associated with our board and committee leadership structure, including committee appointments, size of board and nomination of board members, and corporate governance matters, including HSE and ESG compliance.
-The governance/nominating committee also oversees risks relating to the management and integration of 50% owned entities, construction JV partners and new acquirees.
-The governance/nominating committee addresses some of its risk oversight responsibilities by identifying and recommending for nomination well-qualified independent directors, periodically reviewing of our board governance guidelines, and conducting annual board self-evaluations and individual director evaluations (through the chair of the committee).
-As needed, the governance/nominating committee reviews and discusses with management and the board the CEO succession plan.
+Our board of directors has direct oversight responsibilities with respect to the management of risks, including HSE compliance, ESG compliance, climate change related factors, management and integration of 50% owned entities, construction JV partners and new acquirees.
+The governance/nominating committee addresses the board and committee leadership structure, including committee appointments, size of board and nomination of board members, and corporate governance matters by identifying and recommending for nomination well-qualified independent directors, periodically reviewing of our board governance guidelines, and conducting annual board self-evaluations and individual director evaluations (through the chair of the committee).
+As needed, the governance/nominating committee also assists with succession planning for the chair of the board.
+In addition, the governance/nominating committee reviews and discusses with management and the board the CEO succession plan.
 The governance/nominating committee, in consultation with management and the board periodically reviews and updates its CEO succession plan.
 Furthermore, the committee is responsible for developing and maintaining procedures to address emergency CEO succession planning in extraordinary circumstances, which mitigates the disruption and loss of continuity to our business and operations during a transition period.